danilvpetrov/entain/README.md

    allow to import `git.neds.sh/matty/entain/api` module into `git.neds.sh/matty/entain/racing` unless I started using [Go workspaces](https://go.dev/doc/tutorial/workspaces).
    Instead, I simplified those modules to subpackages within a single module to ease importing.
-All of the subpackes in the proposed layout should end up being separate modules (possibly even repositories) and should be versioned separately as well.
+All of the subpackages in the proposed layout should end up being separate modules (possibly even repositories) and should be versioned separately as well.